-Approaches: Ongoing work in my lab utilizes bioinformatics, genetics and pharmacologic approaches to validate the role of molecules in eliciting the EMT and drug resistant status of cancer cells.
+Approaches: Ongoing work in my lab utilizes bioinformatics, genetics and pharmacologic approaches to validate the role of molecules in eliciting EMT and drug resistance in cancer cells.
 To address these questions we utilize several in vitro imaging techniques in conjunction with three-dimensional cell culture and in vivo mouse models of tumor growth and metastasis.
-In particular our lab has a directed focus on utilizing in vivo bioluminescent imaging to track and quantify cell number, location and specific activation of particular signaling pathways.
+In particular our lab has a directed focus on utilizing in vivo bioluminescent imaging to track and quantify cell number, location and activation of particular signaling pathways.
 We are always looking for productive collaborations!

 Ali R, Brown W, Purdy SC, Davisson VJ, Wendt MK.
 Biased signaling downstream of epidermal growth factor receptor regulates proliferative versus apoptotic response to ligand.
-Cell Death and Disease, under review.
-Preprint available at: https://www.biorxiv.org/content/early/2018/06/20/352526
+Cell Death and Disease, 9:976 (2018)

 Shinde A, Wilmanski T, Chen H, Teegarden D, Wendt MK.
 Pyruvate carboxylase supports the pulmonary tropism of metastatic breast cancer.
 Breast Cancer Research.
 2018.
 20:76.